Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Introduction

 \section{Introduction}

 2013, Mark J. Ablowitz \cite{ablowitzprl} introduced a nonlinear Schr\"{o}dinger equation

-where $*$ denotes complex conjugation and $q(x,\ t)$ is a complex valued function of the real variables $x$ and $t$.
-Some of the important properties of the nonlocal NLS equation eq.(\ref{nls}) were contrasted with the classical NLS equation where the nonlocal nonlinear term $q^*(-x, t)$ is replaced by $q^*(x, t)$.
-They pointed out that both eq. (\ref{nls}) and the classical NLS share the symmetry that when $x \rightarrow -x$, $t\rightarrow -t$ and a complex conjugate is taken, then the equation remains invariant.
-Thus, the new nonlocal equation is $PT$ symmetric.
+where $*$ denotes complex conjugation and $q(x, t)$ is a complex valued function of the real variables $x$ and $t$.
+Some of the important properties of the nonlocal NLS equation (\ref{nls}) were contrasted with the classical NLS equation where $q^*(-x, t)$ is replaced by $q^*(x, t)$.
+The author believed both eq. (\ref{nls}) and the classical NLS share the symmetry that when $x \rightarrow -x$, $t\rightarrow -t$ and a complex conjugate is taken, the equation remains invariant.

-Note that eq. (\ref{nls}) is invariant neither under parity $P$, whose effect is to make spatial reflections, $p \rightarrow -p$ and $x \rightarrow -x$, nor under time reversal $T$ , which replaces $p \rightarrow -p$, $x \rightarrow -x$, and $i \rightarrow -i$.
-And there are other types of nonlocal nonlinear systems, such as the coupled nonlocal NLS systems \cite{songxiaozhu}, the nonlocal modified KdV systems \cite{ablowitznonli}-\cite{jizhu}, the discrete nonlocal NLS system \cite{ablowitzpre}, and the nonlocal Davey-Stewartson system \cite{dimakosjmp}-\cite{fokasnonli}, etc.

-$PT$ symmetry is important in not only particle physics and quantum physics \cite{bender}, but also many other research fields in physics, such as optics \cite{makris}, quantum field theory \cite{bender2}, electric circuits \cite{lin}.
+Note that eq. (\ref{nls}) is invariant neither under parity $P$, whose effect is to make spatial reflections, $p \rightarrow -p$ and $x \rightarrow -x$, nor under time reversal $T$, which replaces $p \rightarrow -p$, $x \rightarrow -x$, and $i \rightarrow -i$.
+Similarly, other types of nonlocal nonlinear systems possessing $PT$ symmetry are constructed, such as the coupled nonlocal NLS systems \cite{songxiaozhu}, the nonlocal KdV and modified KdV systems \cite{new} - \cite{jizhu}, the discrete nonlocal NLS system \cite{ablowitzpre}, and the nonlocal Davey-Stewartson system \cite{dimakosjmp} - \cite{fokasnonli}, etc. Studies show that $PT$ symmetry is important in not only particle physics and quantum physics \cite{bender}, but also many other research fields in physics, such as optics \cite{makris}, quantum field theory \cite{bender2}, electric circuits \cite{lin}.
 Recently, $PT$-symmetric nonlocal NLS equation (\ref{nls}) is used to describe the extension of properties of traditional macroscopic magnetic systems \cite{gadzphysreva}.

+In order to explore and solve the nonlocal nonlinear systems possessing $PT$ symmetry, many approaches are proposed, such as the inverse scatting method \cite{ablowitzprl}, Darboux transformations and Backlund transformations \cite{songxiaozhu}.
+Many interesting phenomenon have been reported about the systems that possesses $PT$ symmetry.